Skip to content

 Your portfolio website is more than a resume — it's your personal brand, your technical showcase, and often the first impression recruiters get of your work.
 But what should you actually put on it?

 Here are 7 portfolio website ideas that go beyond the standard "about me + projects" template.
 Each is designed to help you stand out in 2026's competitive job market.
+We've included concrete examples, implementation approaches, and the recruiter perspective for each so you can decide which fits your goals.

 1. The Interactive Code Playground